iree-org/iree/docs/developers/get_started/generic_vulkan_env_setup.md

 embedded platforms.

-This page lists steps and tips for setting up and trouble shooting a Vulkan development envirnoment.
+This page lists steps and tips for setting up and trouble shooting a Vulkan development environment.
 The information here is meant to be generic.

 ## Vulkan architecture